MicrosoftDocs/well-architected/well-architected/hybrid/hybrid-cost.md

 Define the following for your workloads:

 - **Monitor cloud spend with hybrid workloads**.
-Track cost trends and forecast future spend with dashboards in Azure for your on-prem data estates with Azure Arc.
+Track cost trends and forecast future spend with dashboards in Azure for your on-premises data estates with Azure Arc.
 - **Keep within cost constraints**.
    - Create, apply, and enforce standardized and custom tags and policies.
    - Enforce run-time conformance and audit resources with Azure Policy.